 - Restricted content: Content you can advertise, but with limitations

-- Editorial and technical: Quality standards for your ads and website
+- Editorial and technical: Quality standards for your ads, websites, and apps

-Google does not allow the promotion of counterfeit goods.
-Counterfeit goods contain a trademark or logo that is identical to (or substantially indistinguishable from) the trademark of another.
-These goods mimic the brand features of the product in an attempt to pass themselves off as a genuine product of the brand owner.
+Google AdWords prohibits the sale or promotion for sale of counterfeit goods.
+Counterfeit goods contain a trademark or logo that is identical to or substantially indistinguishable from the trademark of another.
+They mimic the brand features of the product in an attempt to pass themselves off as a genuine product of the brand owner.

 We want to help keep people safe both online and offline, so we don't allow the promotion of some products or services that cause damage, harm, or injury.